Azurelol/fu-azure-compendia/README.md

 `https://github.com/Azurelol/fu-azure-compendia/releases/latest/download/module.json`

+It is meant to be a supplement to help fellow GMs run their game.

 ## Features

 The following compendiums are present at this time of writing:

 - **Adversaries**: Generic NPCs of each creature type.
 (Note that while some of them have art, many don't)
 - **Adversary Creation**: Items such as attacks, skills, spells for creating and/or customizing NPCs.
-- **Generators**: Useful random tables for use during play such as rolling for random events or dangers.
+- **Generators**: Useful random tables for use during play such as rolling for random events, dangers, prompts, discoveries and traps!
 - **Guides**: Journals with explanations on how to create adversaries, run dungeons or even a campaign.
 - **Character Inventory**: Equipment and consumables for player characters!
+Regularly updated as the designs improve.
-- **Macros**: To be used during play.
+- **Macros**: To be used during play for rolling on random tables.
 - **Press Start**: An adventure module to help you get started by running the adventure for your group.

 ## Dependencies